-On July 16, 2004, a complaint was filed with the U.S. International Trade Commission (ITC) under section 337 of the Tariff Act of 1930 on behalf of Linear Technology Corporation (Linear).
+On July 16, 2004, a complaint was filed with the U.S. International Trade Commission (ITC) under section 337 of the Tariff Act of 1930 on behalf of Linear.
 The investigation is now captioned: In the Matter of Certain Voltage Regulator Circuits, Components Thereof and Products Containing Same, Inv.
 No. 337-TA-521.
 A letter supplementing the complaint was filed on August 10, 2004.
 In its complaint, Linear alleges that two products, the MP 1556 and the EV 0063 (products within the Company's DC to DC converter product family), infringe Linear's U.S. Patent Nos.
 5,481,178 and 6,580,258 at this time.
 Therefore, Linear alleges that the Company violated section 337 because it imported these and other allegedly infringing products into the United States, sold them for importation in the United States, and/or sold them within the United States after importing them.
-The complaint requests that the ITC institute an investigation.
+The complaint requests that the ITC institute an investigation and, after the investigation, issue an exclusion order and a cease and desist order prohibiting specific unfair acts found to be illegal in the investigation.
 On August 11, 2004, the ITC ordered that an investigation be instituted to determine whether there has been a violation of section 337, as alleged in the complaint.
 The matter is in its preliminary stages, and the Company believes it has meritorious defenses to the claims and intends to defend vigorously against them.
+This matter has been set for trial before the ITC commencing March 30, 2005.
 If Linear is successful in securing an exclusion order against the MP 1556, EV 0063, and potentially other products that Linear may allege are infringing, such an exclusion order would prevent such products from being shipped into the United States and would have a material adverse effect upon the Company's business.